bluemelodia/PhotoDex/README.md

     Protocol 'T': Detecting and translating text in photos (coming soon) Protocol 'W': Analyzing screenshots of workout machines and generating a report (coming soon)

+Research Notes: <br />
-Note: Due to limitations in face detection algorithms, Protocol 'F' does not have a 100% accuracy rate.
+Due to limitations in face detection algorithms, Protocol 'F' does not have a 100% accuracy rate.